Satius-Security/Nessus-Scan-Exporter/README.md

 ### Scheduled Export of Nessus Scans

-You can schedule the script to run periodically using a task scheduler or cron job.
+You can schedule the script to run periodically using task scheduler or cron job.
 By running the script at specified intervals, you can automate the process of exporting Nessus scans, downloading the scan files, and storing them in a designated folder.
-This ensures that your scan data is always up to date and available for further analysis or integration with other security systems.
+This ensures that your scan data is available for further analysis or integration with other security systems.

 ### Folder Structure